stormjet/stormjet/README.md

 - 👀 I’m interested in data analysis, machine learning & coding
 - 🌱 I’m currently learning data analytic
 - 💞️ I’m looking to collaborate on project dealing with data
-- 📫 How to reach me ldmill85@gmail.com or ldanyellem85@yahoo.com
+- 📫 How to reach me ldmill85@gmail.com

 <!---
 stormjet/stormjet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.